| Home | Books | Magazines | Bio | Favorites | Events | Interviews | FAQ | Visits | Teachers | Contact |

 from Chapter 1, "Trees Everywhere!"

 New England colonists found a wide variety of evergreens and deciduous trees.
-It was, however, the white pine, pinus strobus, that drew their attention.
-You cannot miss pine trees.
+It was, however, the white pine that drew their attention.
+You can't miss pine trees.
 They dominate the landscape wherever they grow. … To the colonists, those pine trees were monstrous, much larger than any trees they had ever seen. …

 Cutting and moving those pines was a mammoth undertaking. … Settlers who learned to harvest that timber became America's first lumbermen and river drivers.